Elburacco/Elburacco/README.md

 Hi, welcome to my Github account made for recruitment purposes.
-Currently I am looking for a job thatr will allow me to develop my skills, mainly regarding cooperating with other developers.
+Currently I am looking for a job that allow me to develop my skills, mainly regarding cooperating with other developers.

 Cause not all of my project can be published I prepared short descriptions of them and I'll be happy to present my code during interview.